spdx/license-list-XML/DOCS/OSI-SPDX-history.md

 * [Jabber Open Source License](https://opensource.org/licenses/jabberpl) - This is a case where the text on the OSI site is not the same as the archived text at http://archive.jabber.org/core/JOSL.pdf SPDX would consider these two texts as different licenses, and was trying to clarify with the OSI which text was submitted and approved by OSI.
 Martin Michlmayr and Jilayne discussed this back in 2013 (https://lists.spdx.org/g/Spdx-legal/topic/22080295#475), but never reached a resolution.
 Jilayne emailed the OSI Board about this issue in July 2019.

-Suggestion: SPDX could recognize both variants on the SPDX License List and note the one that is specifically OSI-approved is the one that matches that exact text on the OSI site?
-This would require distinct names and identifiers.
+Suggestion: SPDX could recognize both variants on the SPDX License List and note the one that is specifically OSI-approved.
+This would require clarification from OSI as to which one was approved and make any updates to its site accordingly.
+If both variants were OSI-approve, then a new entry would be warranted on the OSI site.

 * CVW: MITRE Collaborative Virtual Workspace License